So I just got a smart alecky little email from somebody saying, hey, Rush, anything about the ports deal in the news today?

 Those dollars are invested in stocks and bonds and other assets, including real estate and factories.

-Foreigners already own half of the U.S. government's publicly traded debt as of January, some 2.19 trillion dollars in treasury securities were in the hands of central banks, including China and Japan.
+As of January, some $2.19 trillion in Treasury securities were in the hands of central banks, including China and Japan, plus a few private investors abroad.

-By contrast, Arab countries in the Middle East accounted for 9.3 billion, led by 4.7 billion in investment from Saudi Arabia.
+By contrast, Arab countries in the Middle East accounted for $9.3 billion, led by $4.7 billion in investment from Saudi Arabia.

-Uh nearly one in five U.S. oil refineries is owned by foreign companies.
+Nearly one in five U.S. oil refineries is owned by foreign companies.

 Foreign companies also have a sizable presence in running power plants, chemical factories, and water treatment facilities in the United States.

-Folks that can poison us any time they want.
+Folks that can poison us anytime they want.

 They own it.

-President some names just stand out and you like them.
+Some names just stand out and you like them.

-And that's I love that name, Clyde Prestowitz.
+And that's, I love that name, Clyde Prestowitz.

 Name says possibilities.